-16.23 The term research student shall be taken to apply to all Research Engineers registered on the EngD programme.
-The provisions of the Regulations for Higher Degrees by Research shall apply to all candidates except as provided for in the foregoing paragraphs.

-17. Regulations for the Degree of Doctor of Engineering (EngD)
+- 16.23 The term research student shall be taken to apply to all Research Engineers registered on the EngD programme.
+The provisions of the Regulation XXVI shall apply to all candidates except as provided for in the foregoing paragraphs. - 17.
+Regulations for the Degree of Doctor of Engineering (EngD)